Skip to content

 Event data

-${field} and ${field.subfield} map to JSON Pointer lookups.
+${field} reads values from the current event using dot-paths (${client.ip}) or slash-paths (${client/ip}).
+For strict JSON Pointer selectors, start with / (for example ${/client/ip}).
 Supply fallbacks for optional keys to keep streaming jobs healthy:

 - add: